 Child water safety is an important consideration for all parents and guardians.

 Sadly enough, childhood drowning happens more than we’d like to admit.
-In fact, drowning is the second leading cause of unintentional, injury-related death in children under 14 years old.
+In fact, statistics show that drowning is the second leading cause of unintentional, injury-related death in children under 14 years old in the United States.

 - Of all preschoolers who drown, 70% of them are in the care of both parents.